C-h-e-a-t/HackPuebla2024/README.md

 <img src="https://github.com/C-h-e-a-t/Media/blob/main/TeCAI/TeCAI_bad.gif" alt="A GIF showing a facebook page titled 'The Flat Earth Society' failing the test" width = "800" />

 ### It Uses HTML, CSS and JavaScript.
 An API key for Gemini is required.

+### A special thanks to my collaborator @Merak12 for aiding me with this project